silentorb/blender_auto_export/README.md

 ## Overview

 * Any time a Blender file is saved, this plugin checks if the .blend file has any parent directory with a `blender_export.json` file
-* If a `blender_export.json` file is found, any configuration is loaded from it and a glTF file is exported
+* If a `blender_export.json` file is found, any configuration is loaded from it and a model file is exported
 * The `blender_export.json` file can be empty
-* Exporting is performed using the standard [Blender glTF Exporter](https://github.com/KhronosGroup/glTF-Blender-IO)
+* Primarily supports glTF and fbx but is designed to support other exporters

 ## Configuration